Reckziegel/MomentMatching/README.md

 ```

 Now, if we impose the additional assumption that the data generating
-process (DGP) is normally distributed and we try to get some data from
+process (DGP) is normally distributed and try to get some data from the
-the parameters at hand, we are left with:
+parameters at hand, we are left with:

 ``` r
 # generate sample of size J from multivariate normal N~(M,S)